Ferrari 296 GT3 conversion — front view in the NorthSea Dynamics studio

 The hardest single component was the front bumper.
 GT3 aero moves a lot of air through the nose, but we couldn't run the same duct routing because the road car has crash structure where the racing car has a splitter blade.
 The compromise was a two-piece splitter: a shallow permanent element bonded to the bumper, and a deeper removable blade the owner clips on for track days.
 He hasn't taken it off in six months.

 Every panel is a hybrid layup — glass composite substrate with a woven carbon outer skin, vacuum-bagged and cured overnight.
-It gives us the surface quality of solid carbon at roughly 60% of the weight penalty a full-carbon build would carry.
+It gives us the surface quality of solid carbon while capturing roughly 60% of the weight savings a full-carbon build would deliver.
 The rear wing is the exception; it's a single-piece carbon element pulled from a mould we developed in-house, mounted on machined 7075 aluminium stanchions.

 The car went home on a covered transporter after 11 weeks in the shop.
 The owner sent a photograph three days later, taken outside a café in Modena, with a note that read: 'It's what I wanted before I knew what I wanted.'
 We keep it pinned above the workbench.